"We also have our social imagination: the capacity to invent

 To apply for an Amplify grant, applicants must meet ALL of the following eligibility requirements.

-- The applicant is an individual or group of individuals currently enrolled in a program supported by the Massachusetts Cultural Council’s YouthReach or SerHacer initiative.
+- The applicant is an individual or group of individuals currently enrolled in a program supported by the Mass Cultural Council’s YouthReach or SerHacer programs.

 - The Project activities will take place in Massachusetts.